 I don’t like kale.
 There I’ve said it.
 The food industry has latched onto kale as it’s superstar health food, and it is everywhere.
 You see kale salads, kale on sandwiches, kale as filling in frozen food entrees.
-The market is oversaturated with kale.
+They’ve oversaturated the market with kale.
 But many people don’t like the taste and texture of kale.
 It’s like the punishment you make yourself eat when you’re on a diet.
-That’s why I’ve created a list of 10 greens to eat instead of kale.

 10 Greens To Eat Instead of Kale